wboyz/javascript/README.md

   - [10.3](#10.3) <a name='10.3'></a>And do not export directly from an import.

-  > Why?
+  > Miért?
 Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.

     ```javascript
     // rossz
-    // filename es6.js
+    // fájlnév es6.js
     export { es6 as default } from './airbnbStyleGuide';

     // jó
-    // filename es6.js
+    // fájlnév es6.js
     import { es6 } from './AirbnbStyleGuide';
     export default es6;
     ```